 The school will notify the parents/guardians of the student's progress toward achieving the standards for promotion throughout the school year.
-If a student is exhibiting unsatisfactory progress toward meeting the standards at the end of the third grading period, the school will send home the Midyear Status Notification Form (page 16) during the fourth grading period.
+If a student is exhibiting unsatisfactory progress toward meeting the standards at the end of the third grading period, the school will send home the Midyear Status Notification Form (page 17) during the fourth grading period.

 Special student populations who already use established, documented accommodations will continue to use them to demonstrate competency and to meet the Assessment Benchmarks and Transition to High School Standards.
 EL students must demonstrate yearly progress in the speaking, listening, reading, and writing domains of the Assessing Comprehension and Communication in English State-to-State for English Learners (ACCESS for ELs), which is the state-mandated annual English language proficiency assessment.
+For students with disabilities, federal and state law regulations, along with district policies, shall be followed.